Zilliqa/dev-portal/zq2/docs/nodes/nodemonitoring.md

 ## Overview

-This guide explains how to run an Ethereum network monitoring dashboard using Docker.
+This guide explains how to run an Zilliqa network monitoring dashboard using Docker.
 The provided command allows you to configure various environment variables to suit your deployment needs.

 ## Prerequisites
 * Docker installed on your system